 Nutritional Values: one cup of unsweetened coconut milk beverage contains 45 calories, 4 grams of fat, 0 grams of protein, and 1 gram of carbohydrates.

-Oat milk has gained popularity and in its simplest form is made from oats and water, but manufactures have begun to add gums and oils to produce a desirable taste and texture.
-It contains a similar number of calories as cow’s milk, and unsurprisingly is higher in carbs.
-One benefit of oat milk is its high in beta-glucagon.
+Oat milk has gained popularity and in its simplest form is made from oats and water, but manufacturers have begun to add gums and oils to produce a desirable taste and texture.
+It contains a similar number of calories as cow’s milk and unsurprisingly is higher in carbs.
+One benefit of oat milk is it's high in beta-glucagon.
 Beta-glucagon is a type of soluble fiber and as it passes through the gut it binds to cholesterol.
 This reduces the amount of cholesterol absorbed by the body, helping lower LDL levels.
 One reason oat milk has gained popularity how well it emulsifies in hot beverages.
 How well it froths also makes it amazing to add coffee and lattes.

 Nutritional Values: I cup of oat milk contains 120 calories, 5 grams of fat, 16grams of carbs, and 3 grams of proteins.

 Pea Milk is an emerging non-dairy alternative and no it doesn’t taste like peas.
-It’s made from yellow peas and is high in protein and has less calories than cow’s milk.
+It’s made from yellow peas and is high in protein and has fewer calories than cow’s milk.
 Pea protein is high in branched-chained amino acids, which promote muscle growth and help regulate blood sugar.
 Many people like this non-dairy milk for its thickness and creamy texture.
-It’s also high in nutrients such as potassium, iron and calcium.
+It’s also high in nutrients such as potassium, iron, and calcium.
 However certain types of pea milk are high in sugar and contain sunflower oil, which is high in omega-6 fats leading to inflammation.

 Nutritional Values: one cup of unsweetened pea milk contains 70 calories, 8 grams of protein, 0 grams of carbohydrates, and 4.5 grams of fats.

-There are so many milk alternatives out there and its really all about finding what you like flavors wise, while making sure whichever alternative you chose fits your nutritional needs.
+There are so many milk alternatives out there and its really all about finding what you like flavors wise while making sure whichever alternative you chose fits your nutritional needs.
 Overall make sure you are choosing unsweetened organic products, and always read the label looking out for unnecessary additives!